 There will be a presumption against the loss of commercial premises or land that provides employment opportunities.
-Where planning permission is required, applications for a change of use to an activity that does not provide employment opportunities will only be supported if it can be demonstrated that:
+Applications for a change of use to an activity that does not provide employment opportunities will only be supported if it can be demonstrated that:

-- a) the commercial premises or land in question has not been in active use for at least 12 months, and - b) the commercial premises or land in question has no potential for either reoccupation or redevelopment for employment generating uses and as demonstrated through the results both of a full valuation report and a marketing campaign lasting for a continuous period of at least six months.
+- a) the commercial premises or land in question has not been in active use for at least 12 months - b) the commercial premises or land in question has no potential for either reoccupation or redevelopment for employment generating uses and as demonstrated through the results both of a full valuation report and a marketing campaign lasting for a continuous period of at least six months.